WSQsGithub/uncertainty_ellipsoid/README.md

 where $\lambda$ is a hyperparameter that controls the importance of the regularization term.

+Note that the containment loss and regularization loss must be carefully balanced to ensure that the ellipsoid is not too small or too large.

 ### Evaluation

 We will evaluate the model by computing the containment rate, which is the percentage of true world coordinates that are inside the ellipsoid.